 Welcome to ColoradoBikeMaps, the blog to discover all the places and ways you can ride a bike in Colorado.
-The blog focuses on route maps along the front range, but will include maps from all over Colorado as time and inclination dictate.
-The blog is an outgrowth of my book, Great Road Rides Denver, published in 2010 by Fulcrum Books and widely available in the Denver metro area, including The Bicycle Doctor, Tattered Cover, and Amazon.
-Variants of some of the 25 routes found in GRRD will appear in the blog, but without the detailed route information that only a guide book can provide.
+The blog focuses on route maps along the front range, but include maps from all over Colorado as time and inclination dictate.
+The blog is an outgrowth of my book, Great Road Rides Denver, published in 2010 by Fulcrum Books and still available in the Denver metro area, including The Bicycle Doctor, Tattered Cover, and Amazon.
+Variants of some of the 25 routes found in GRRD appear in the blog, but without the detailed route information that only a guide book can provide.
 While GRRD focuses on rides within and around metro Denver, ColoradoBikeMaps includes many of the rides in the foothills between Deer Creek Canyon and Golden Gate Canyon, just north of Denver.
 I’ve also added race maps that I’ve made for the USA Cycling chapter here in Colorado (Coloradocycling.org) as well as from other cartographers and promoters.
 There are also links and maps to many of the organized charity rides that you can find from June to September in Colorado.
 Even when the ride is no longer promoted, I’ve kept the maps.
-They are interesting.
-Finally, I’ve added maps from the Pro Cycling Challenge and a couple from John Hodge in Grand Junction, a similar, cycling obsessed, cartographer.
+They are still interesting routes to ride.
+There are also a couple of routes from John Hodge in Grand Junction, a similar, cycling obsessed, cartographer.

 Disclaimer: Cycling can be dangerous if you crash.
 It can also be dangerous if you are hit by another cyclist, a car, a train, or a meteor.
 In all cases, I disclaim responsibility for all bad things that happen to you when you are out on your bicycle (but do not wish them on you).
 I’ve made these maps from sources that are usually reliable, but GIS data, roads, trails, and routes all change.
 If you discover a mistake in a map, let me know, and I’ll correct it.
 Good decision making and sound judgment are the responsibility of the individual.
 We assume no liability from injury that may result from the use of these maps.